 NASGW reserves the right to revoke exhibit privileges based on intellectual property violations, unfair trade practices or other activities in the industry deemed illegal, unethical or contrary to the best interests of NASGW.
 NASGW reserves the right to remove, at Exhibitor’s expense, any merchandise deemed by the NASGW Board of Directors as not suitable for display at the NASGW Distributor Marketplace.
 NASGW reserves the right to revoke a company’s exhibit agreement should the company’s products and/or services be considered ineligible by the terms listed above.

-Priority space selection will take place during the 2017 Expo.
+Priority space selection will take place during the 2018 Expo.
 Selection of these exhibit spaces will be assigned based on attendance at previous Expos.
-Remaining exhibit space will be assigned on a first-come, first serve basis after October 31, 2019.
+Remaining exhibit space will be assigned on a first-come, first-serve basis after October 31, 2018.

 NASGW reserves the right to prohibit an exhibitor to conduct and maintain an exhibit if, in the judgment of the show management, said exhibitor or exhibit, or proposed exhibit, shall in any respect be deemed unsuitable.
-This reservation relates to persons, conduct, articles of merchandise, printed matter, souvenirs, catalogs, and any other things, without limitation, which affects the character of the exhibit.
+This reservation relates to persons, conduct, articles of merchandise, printed matter, souvenirs, catalogs and any other things, without limitation, which affect the character of the exhibit.

 A. No spotlight may be directed toward the aisles or so directed that it proves to be irritating or distracting to neighboring exhibit booths or guests.